KUflower/spring-cafe/README.md

-# sCafe
+# spring-cafe
-Simple cafe community by Spring
+Simple Cafe Community motivated by Naver Cafe using Spring